This post may contain affiliate links.

 Pack Skirts, Pants, Dresses or Shorts

-I live in the tropics, just 16 degrees south of the equator in Port Douglas, Australia.
-I’s stinking hot, and humid.
+I used to live in the tropics, just 16 degrees south of the equator in Port Douglas, Australia.
+It’s stinking hot, and humid.
 I wear jeans, near enough every day.
 I don’t subscribe to the idea that we all need to wear shorts as soon as the sun pokes its head out and I like to keep the sun off as much of my skin as possible.

 My extensive research has found it to be cooler and less sweaty.
 Look at people who live in hot countries, how about the Middle East?
 Covered from top to toe to keep the sun off.

 My skin is already monumentally stuffed from childhood, I’m covered in solar keratoses from having a suntan and I don’t want to make it even worse.
 It’s not just that, I can’t bear wearing skirts and dresses in the heat, sweaty legs, are uncomfortable.

 Plenty of people do, in fact, most people do, feel free to tell me about it, but I can never wear skirts or dresses in tropical heat.
 Please think about cultural appropriateness.
 These garments also aren’t very practical or modest for travel.

 I Don’t Pack Expensive Travel Clothes

 I don’t like commercial travel clothes, either.
 I think they are over-priced and unnecessary, the equivalent of buying a super big 3D TV when you could make do with a normal one.
 I’m trying to make my life as minimalist as possible.
 Aren’t you?

 I’ve owned zip-off trousers, the zips dug in, I’ve owned a purpose-built, expensive, “fishing shirt” full of flaps to allow air to circulate and SPF 1 million.
 It was the sweatiest garment ever, synthetic fabrics just don’t do it for me.